-Learning about dog behavior and body language is an excellent way for dog parents to identify and understand what their dog is trying to say.
-Dogs communicate through non-verbal cues, yet owners often misinterpret their behavior.
-Your dog’s facial expressions and posture can signal their emotions and intentions, whether it’s tail wagging, going around in circles, or barking and growling.
+Learning about dog behavior and body language is an excellent way to understand what your dog is trying to say.
+Dogs communicate through non-verbal cues, but owners often misinterpret their pet’s bwhavior.
+A dog’s facial expressions and posture can signal their emotions and intentions, whether it’s tail wagging, going around in circles, or barking and growling.
 Here’s everything you need to know to help you better communicate and foster an emotional connection with your canine companion.

 Understanding Body Language